Frequently Asked Questions

 - Students must complete an application to be considered.
 Applications open in August and close in late November each year.

-UNSW offers a maximum of 10 bonus points through all available schemes.
+UNSW offers a maximum of 10 adjustment factors through all available schemes.
 It is important to note that ACCESS bonus points are considered to have been included in your ATAR and so do not count towards this maximum.

 UNSW offers a number of scholarships each year for commencing engineering students.
 See scholarships for more details.
 UNSW also offers a number of general undergraduate scholarships such as the AAA award.
 Check the UNSW scholarships website regularly for more details.